 Their Telus WISE program also provides educational resources and tutorials to ensure that you and your family use your mobile phones in a safe, secure manner.

-When it comes to a basic family plan, we simply cannot find one we'd recommend when comparing the value offered by our other picks.
+When it comes to a basic family plan -- or a plan for just two people -- we simply cannot find one we'd recommend when comparing the value offered by our other picks.

 Instead, we recommend going with multiple single lines through Public Mobile.
 For one, you can be flexible in what you choose on each line to set limits for kids or friends.